hotwax/oms-documentation/documents/store-operations/fulfillment/fulfillment-app-update.md

 ## Order Rejection Options

 Previously, store associates had to manually select rejection reasons for each order item, leading to unnecessary order splits.
-The updated Fulfillment App streamlines this process by allowing retailers to decide between partial rejection and and full shipment rejection.
+The updated Fulfillment App streamlines the process by allowing Retailers to choose between partial and full shipment rejection from stores.
+If an order has two items, they can decide to split the order by partially rejecting items for faster fulfillment.
+Alternatively, they can reroute the entire order to a different facility for cost-effective shipping.

 ### Enable Partial Rejections Toggle:
 - **Settings Page:** Navigate to the `Settings` page and locate the `Partial Rejections Toggle`.
 Enable or disable partial rejections based on your preferences.